John E. Franz

 Glyphosate inhibits a key enzyme found primarily in plants, having no effect on mammals, birds, fish, or insects.
 Roundup allows farmers to control weeds with minimal tillage, conserving topsoil, time, and fuel.

-At Monsanto, two awards have been created in Franz's honor.
-The Franz Sustainability Award annually recognizes an environmental project in conservation, technology, or education.
-The Franz Innovation Award Scholarship is given annually to an organic chemistry graduate student at the University of Minnesota.
+Monsanto established two awards in Franz’s honor: the Franz Sustainability Award, recognizing environmental projects in conservation, technology, or education, and the Franz Innovation Award Scholarship, created to support graduate study in organic chemistry at the University of Minnesota.